blester125/word-vectors/README.rst

 like a dot product between two vectors you will always get zero.
 Dense vectors, on the other hand, have a fixed size (as you add more terms to your vocabulary the vectors stay the same size) and when you take the dot product of two vectors you get non-zero values.
 This can be used for tasks like semantic similarity between different words.
-For a more complete introduction to word vectors and the algorithms used to crate them check out these lectures from Stanford.
+For a more complete introduction to word vectors and the algorithms used to create them check out these lectures from Stanford.

  - `Word Vectors`_